tekd/ga-worksheet/GA-worksheet.md

 8. Javascript is the programming language that allows websites to be interactive.

-9. This tag allows us to add JavaScript into any webpage? <script> </script>
+9. This tag allows us to add JavaScript into any webpage? < script >

 10. What is an event?
 An event is one result of using your mouse.